ekbrothers/fortune-and-glory/README.md

 ## <a name='ResearchFoundation'></a>Research Foundation

-This implementation builds upon two key research papers:
+This implementation builds upon three key research papers:

 ### <a name='Orengoetal.2020'></a>Orengo et al. (2020)
 - "Automated detection of archaeological mounds using machine-learning classification of multisensor and multitemporal satellite data"